Baron of Santa Pau: History

-Juana de Santa Pau (whose husband was Berenguer V of Oms), daughter of Hugo I Ademar, due to certain debts owed to her, sued her brother Galcerán Ademar, and later his son and successor, Hugo III Ademar.
+Juana de Santa Pau, wife of Berenguer V of Oms and daughter of Hugo I Ademar, due to certain debts owed to her, sued her brother Galcerán Ademar and later his son and successor, Hugo III Ademar.
 Sentence was given in 1445, confirmed in 1446 and 1449, in favour of Juana, and in 1456, the curia of Besalú put the barony up for sale.
 It was bought by Juana's son, Berenguer VI of Oms y Santa Pau.

-Antonio de Oms y Santa Pau, in his last will of 1551, established that should the male line of the oldest son of his second marriage, Berenguer de Oms-Santa Pau y de Calders, die, than the barony and the estate shall pass to the descendants of the oldest daughter of his first marriage, Ana de Oms-Santa Pau y Salvá (or Salbá).
+Antonio de Oms y Santa Pau, in his last will in 1551, established that should the male line of the oldest son of his second marriage, Berenguer de Oms-Santa Pau y de Calders, die, than the barony and the estate shall pass to the descendants of the oldest daughter of his first marriage, Ana de Oms-Santa Pau y Salvá (or Salbá).
 She married Enrique de Sentmenat y Sentmenat, and their son, Galceran de Sentmenat y Oms, marries Ana de Lanuza.
 Their son, Enrique de Sentmenat y de Lanuza, marries his sister-cousin, María de Lanuza y Raset.
 Their son, Manuel de Sentmenat y de Lanuza marries Joana de Oms y de Cabrera, and inherits the barony after Berenguer's male line dies.

-In 1694, Manuel II (17th Baron) began a lawsuit against Cayetana de Oms-Santa Pau y de Sarriera, Baroness of Santa Pau, Vavasour of Montescot, etc., who had married the Marquess of Mojá of the Tower, Agustín de Copóns y de Copóns.
-The Royal Audience of Catalonia ruled in favour of his son, Félix I (then 18th Baron), on 1 June 1730, after his father's death.
+In 1694, Manuel II (17th Baron) sued Cayetana de Oms-Santa Pau y de Sarriera, Baroness of Santa Pau, Vavasour of Montescot, etc., who had married the Marquess of Mojá of the Tower, Agustín de Copóns y de Copóns.
+The Royal Audience of Catalonia ruled in favour of his son, Félix I (18th Baron), on 1 June 1730, after his father's death.
 The sentence confirmed by the same body on 15 April 1739.
 The Sentmenants had claimed the title since 1694.
 This marked the start of the House of Sentmenat hold on the barony.

 After the death of the 11th Marquess, Carlos de Sentmenat y Urruela, in 2005, the marquessate passed unto his brother, Santiago de Sentmenat y Urruela, who was also the 4th Marquess of Oris.
 However, Ágatha Ruiz de la Prada, niece of the 11th Marquess, sued his uncle, the 12th Marquess, for the marquessate of Castelldosrius and the barony of Santa Pau, both of which had claim by him, on the grounds that she was the rightful heir to the said titles, as her mother was older than Santiago, and thus, in accordance with a law passed in 2005, she was next in line to both titles.
 After almost 4 years of legal battles, Ruiz de la Prada, through judicial sentence, was granted both titles.